mike-works/vscode-fundamentals/docs/2_customizing/launch-configuration.md

 <br><br><br><br>

 ### `"type:" ?`
-* Only two you need to worry about for now
+* 🤔 You will only need to worry about two types for now:
-  * `"node"` for node
+  * `"node"` for Node
-  * `"chrome"` for chrome
+  * `"chrome"` for Chrome
-* Others can be added via extensions
+* 🔌 Others can be added via extensions

 <br><br><br><br>

 ### `"runtimeExecutable:" ?`
-* The runtime that you pass your code into, to run
+* 🏃 This is the runtime that you pass your code into, to run
 * Default value: determined by `"type"` of debugger
 * Practical Example: `./node_modules/.bin/ts-node`
 * Usually accompanied by something like `"program": "./index.js"`

 <br><br><br><br>

-### `"restart:" ?` (node)
+### `"restart:" ?` (Node)
-* Automatically re-executes the command when Node terminates
+* 💻 Automatically re-executes the command when Node terminates
 * In an `"attach"` mode, VS Code will start listening for connections again and preserve your breakpoints

 <br><br><br><br>

 ### Console Options
-* Where does the output go?
+* 👾 Where does the output go?
 ```js
 "console": "integratedTerminal" // "Terminal"
   | "externalTerminal" // your own terminal (must config)
   | "integratedConsole" // "Debug Console"
 ```
-* How to treat the console?
+* 🗄 How can you treat the console at the bottom of the editor:
 ```js
 "internalConsoleOptions": "neverOpen" // Don't open
   | "openOnFirstSessionStart" // Open at first